texstudio-org/texstudio/utilities/manual/source/editing.md

 ![Structure View Labels](images/tb_reference.png)

-Selecting "reference" open a dialog which let's you select an reference and inserts the complete code.
+Selecting "reference" open a dialog which let's you select a reference and inserts the complete code.
 All other commands will be inserted with empty arguments.

 ![Inserting reference](images/insert_ref.png)